satvik1402/Smart-Study-WebApp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with ❤️ using Spring Boot and modern web technologies
-- Special thanks to the open-source community for their valuable contributions

 ## 📧 Contact

 Your Name - [@yourtwitter](https://twitter.com/yourtwitter) - your.email@example.com